 • Check out the new hangout built at Norristown’s Elmwood Park Zoo for Slash, Clinger, and Shredder — three adorable Asian red pandas.

-• Step into a zoo in the woods at Claws ‘N’ Paws in the Pocono Mountain town of Lake Ariel to see more than 120 species of wild animals, feed some of the creatures and meet baby animals.
+• Step into a zoo in the woods at Claws ‘N’ Paws Wild Animal Park in the Pocono Mountains town of Lake Ariel to see more than 120 species of wild animals; feed giraffes and parrots; and hug friendly deer, lambs, and goats.